aerospike/aerospike-client-python/doc/scan.rst

             |
             | Default ``False``.
         * **percent** :class:`int`
+            | Deprecated in version 6.0.0, will be removed in a coming release.
-            | Deprecated.
-No longer available with server 5.6+.
+            | No longer available with server 5.6+.
             | Use scan policy max_records instead.
             | Percentage of records to return from the scan.
             |